gnames/gnparser/README.md

 details.

-If you only care about canonical form of a name you can use ``--format simple`` flag with command line tool or gRPC service.
+If you only care about canonical form of a name you can use ``--format simple`` flag with command line tool.

 ### Normalizing name-strings